Ralph Engelstad

 Ralph Louis Engelstad (January 28, 1930 – November 26, 2002) was an American businessman who owned the Imperial Palace casino-hotels in Las Vegas and in Biloxi, Mississippi.
 He also owned the Kona Kai motel in Las Vegas, which later became the Klondike Hotel and Casino.
 He was also the donor for the construction of the $104 million Ralph Engelstad Arena for his alma mater, the University of North Dakota in Grand Forks, North Dakota, and another arena bearing his name in Thief River Falls, Minnesota.
 Engelstad was also a co-developer of the Las Vegas Motor Speedway.
 Engelstad was one of the very few independent casino-hotel owners in Las Vegas.

 Early years

 Engelstad was born on January 28, 1930, in Thief River Falls, Minnesota.
 He was one of five children born to Christian and Madeline (Thill) Engelstad.
 His grandfather, Peder was a Norwegian immigrant from Vang in Hedmark county.

 During high school, Engelstad worked a summer job at AGSCO farm supply company, where his father was a salesman.
 It was usually long and hard work, taking place on farms and requiring the workers to assemble steel buildings from morning to night.

-In 1954, he graduated from the University of North Dakota (UND) with a degree in Business.
-While at UND, Engelstad also played goalie for the school hockey team and even received a tryout with the Chicago Blackhawks.
+In 1954, he graduated from the University of North Dakota (UND) with a degree in business.
+While at UND, Engelstad also played goalie for the school hockey team and even received a tryout with the Chicago Black Hawks.
 After graduation, he went on to marry Betty Stocker of East Grand Forks.
 The two went on to have a daughter, Kris.